Sup2point0/Assort/Yu-Gi-Oh!/archetypes/readme.md

 ### Where does your inspiration come from?
 Anywhere and everywhere really, I’m so deep into cardmaking that I’ll see anything and consider how I could make it into a deck.
 But a pretty significant chunk of my custom archetypes are revitalisations or remakes of existing archetypes, like how [*k-Knight*](k-Knight.md) and [*World Affinity*](World%20Affinity.md) are inspired by [Mekk-Knight](https://yugipedia.com/wiki/Mekk-Knight) and [World Legacy](https://yugipedia.com/wiki/World_Legacy).

-If you wanna find out more about a particular archetype, you can try checking out its #Trivia section.
+If you want to find out more about a particular archetype, you can try checking out its #Trivia section ;)

 ### What’s with the weird terminology?
 Sorry, that’s just me, I have very particular preferences when it comes to nomenclature.
 Anyway, here’s what the non-standard ones I use mean: